How Queues Work

 The Consumer Experience

-- Join — Consumer enters the queue and receives a position number
+- Join — Consumer enters the queue and receives either a position number or qualitative progress messaging

-- Wait — Position updates in real time as the line moves forward
+- Wait — Progress updates in real time as the line moves forward

 - Get access — When they reach the front, they’re notified they can checkout